 Take a look at the reaction coordinate below.
 We can sketch one for any reaction.
-The vertical scale is stored energy and the horizontal scall is call "reaction progress," or the "reaction coordinate."
-It's a vague term that we use to capture all of the details of what goes on in a reaction – things that could, in fact, be quite complicated.
+The vertical scale is energy and the horizontal scale is called "reaction progress," or the "reaction coordinate."
+It's a vague term that we use to capture all of the details of what goes on in a reaction – things that could, in fact, be quite a bit more complicated.

 Notice that the reaction has to proceed through a state of even higher energy, and we label that hump in the curve as the "activation energy," Ea.

-Nearly all reactions require some extra energy "bump" to get them going.
+Nearly all reactions require some extra energy "bump" or "spark" to get them going.
 That's the activation energy.
-After that bump, they proceed on their own.
+After that, they proceed on their own.
 Consider, for example, a mixture that contains twice as many moles of H2 as O2.
 Left to its own, that gas mixture would sit there forever, but if we introduce a spark, the reaction

 will proceed to completion.